 We utilize the asset and liability method of accounting for income taxes, under which deferred taxes are determined based on the temporary differences between the financial statement and tax basis of assets and liabilities using tax rates expected to be in effect during the years in which the basis differences reverse and for operating losses and tax credit carryforwards.
 We estimate our provision for income taxes and amounts ultimately payable or recoverable in numerous tax jurisdictions around the world.
 Estimates involve interpretations of regulations and are inherently complex.
 Resolution of income tax treatments in individual jurisdictions may not be known for many years after completion of any fiscal year.
 We are required to evaluate the realizability of our deferred tax assets on an ongoing basis to determine whether there is a need for a valuation allowance with respect to such deferred tax assets.
 A valuation allowance is recorded when it is more likely than not that some or all of the deferred tax assets will not be realized.
-Significant management judgment is required in determining any valuation allowance recorded against deferred tax assets.
-In evaluating the ability to recover deferred tax assets, we consider all available positive and negative evidence giving greater weight to our recent cumulative losses and our ability to carry back losses against prior taxable income and, commensurate with objective verifiability, the forecast of future taxable income, including the reversal of temporary differences and the implementation of feasible and prudent tax planning strategies.
+In evaluating the ability to recover deferred tax assets, we consider all available positive and negative evidence giving greater weight to our recent cumulative income, our historical ability to utilize net operating losses in recent years and our forecast of future taxable income, including the reversal of temporary differences and the implementation of feasible and prudent tax planning strategies.